shazlanamirul8/E-Commerce-Sales-Data-Power-BI-/README.md

 Analysis:
 - The company achieves an average profit margin of 15%, indicating a healthy balance between pricing, costs, and discounts.
+- We may increase our discount.
+It will give us lower profit margin but will attract more customers.
+On the other hand, we can do experiment on decreasing discounts in order to get more profit margin.
+- A/B testing or time-based promotions could help determine the most effective approach.

 ### Screenshot of the Gauge
 ![profit_margin](profit_margin.png)